 In 1985 Station 1, located at 1501 5th Street, was built and occupied.
 The Department continued to grow, and in November 2009 construction of Station 2, located at 2525 Holiday Court, was complete.

 Current Volunteer Fire Department

-Today the Volunteer Fire Department is served by approximately 60 members, a complement of equipment, and excellent facilities.
+Today the Volunteer Fire Department is served by over 40 volunteer firefighters, 5 paid members, a complement of equipment, and excellent facilities.